Patricia D. Conrad, Artistic Director and Conductor

 Ms. Conrad currently serves as Director of Music Ministry at First United Church of Christ in Quakertown, where she is responsible for the youth vocal and handbell choirs and the adult vocal choir.
 Under her direction, members of First Church have put on several Broadway reviews, and were invited to perform for the Quakertown Sesquicentennial Celebration in 2005.
 Ms. Conrad also directs the Festival Choir, a group of church and community members who meet every year to perform for the “Christmas in Quakertown” concert held at First Church.
 She resides in Pennsburg with her husband Jim and their three sons.

 Originally from Feasterville, Pennsylvania, Sarah is a graduate of Eastern University where she graduated cum laude in 1998, earning a Bachelor of Arts in Music with a vocal concentration and piano minor.
 While in college she both sang for and accompanied the Eastern University Choir.
 In addition, she served as the rehearsal accompanist for Eastern’s many musical and theatrical productions.
 Prior to joining Valley Choral Society, Sarah sang Mezzo-Soprano with the New Jersey based Jubilate Deo Choral and Orchestra.
 With the chorale she performed as a soloist at the Commerce Bank Performing Arts Center.
 Additionally, she had the amazing experience of performing at both New York’s Carnegie Hall and Philadelphia’s Kimmel Center.
-Sarah works as a Field Operations Director for Weight Watchers International and resides with her husband, Walt in Red Hill, PA.
+Sarah works as a Field Operations Director for Weight Watchers International.

 Assistant Conductor, accompanist